 Now that both of my grandmas are gone, my parents are facing their own challenges with aging and their own desires to stay at home.
-I recently asked my dad what he thought aging-in-place was; and he replied, “Aging-in-place is living at home, it’s being in the community where you feel comfortable, having access to the doctors you’ve gone to for years, and the ability to stay active in your community.
+I recently asked my dad what he thought aging in place was; and he replied, “Aging in place is living at home, it’s being where you feel comfortable, having access to the doctors you’ve gone to for years, and the ability to stay active in your community.
 It’s being close to your kids and grandkids, your friends and your church, it’s living where you want to live.”

 A few compelling Aging-in-Place growth statistics:

 - Aging in Place is the fastest growing sector of the senior care industry.
 (Freedonia Group, 2012)